-The treatment goal of the prodisc C intervertebral disc prosthesis, is to restore the normal dynamic function of the spine and to significantly reduce pain.
+The treatment goal of the prodisc L intervertebral disc prosthesis, is to restore the normal dynamic function of the spine and to bring about a clear reduction in pain.

 This is achieved through the re-establishment of the disc height, as maintained by the prosthesis.
-The increase in height and the elimination of the prolapse "open" constricted nerve paths and the vertebral joints are restored to their physiological position.
+Constricted nerve paths are "opened" and the vertebral joints are restored to their physiological position.

 Prior to the development of artificial discs the only surgical option was a customary fusion, in which adjacent vertebral bodies are "fused together" permanently using implants, bone chips and/or cages.
-The goal of the intervertebral disc prosthesis is to maintain mobility at the affected intervertebral disc and to reduce the extra loading on the adjacent intervertebral discs.
+The goal of the intervertebral disc prosthesis is to maintain mobility at the affected intervertebral disc and to reduce the extra loading on the neighbor-ing intervertebral discs.